dlamarca1/bank_simulator/readme.md

 ## TODO

 - [ ] Add class and function-level docstrings
 - [ ] Implement input validation and error handling
+- [ ] Add unit testing
-- [ ] Extend system with more complex class structures and models
+- [ ] Extend system with more complex class structures and models, adding more features and operations